 To provide evidence on these questions, we conduct a randomized controlled evaluation of a smartphone monitoring program in Punjab, Pakistan.
 The program-officially termed 'Monitoring the Monitors'-equips government inspectors with a smartphone application that collects data and feeds it to an online dashboard system.
-This provides real-time information on rural public health clinics in Punjab, Pakistan, aggregated into simple charts and tables for the review of senior health officials.
-It also includes several fail-safes to ensure accurate reporting: reports are geo-stamped and time-stamped and all staff reported present must be photographed with the inspector.
+This provides real-time information on rural public health clinics in Punjab, Pakistan, aggregated into simple charts and tables for the review of senior health officials.1 It also includes several fail-safes to ensure accurate reporting: reports are geo-stamped and time-stamped and all staff reported present must be photographed with the inspector.
 In this environment, irregular inspections (in our baseline, only 23% of facilities had received their required monthly inspection) and doctor absence (doctors were present at 22% of facilities during regular operating hours in our baseline) are serious issues.
 The smartphone system supplanted the previous paper-based system for collecting operational data on public health facilities, which rarely functioned.

 The evaluation spans 35 of 36 districts in Punjab.2 Punjab is a province of 100 million people, with many citizens utilizing public health services.
 The experiment involved 117 inspectors, 35 senior officers, 2,496 rural health clinics (of which, we sample 850), and took place across 240 different parliamentary assembly constituencies.
-We therefore evaluate the system at scale.3 This setting also provides variation to begin to speculatively examine whether individual and institutional constraints are relevant to the performance of the system.
+This scale allows us to cluster randomize at a relevant policy unit - the district.3 This setting also provides variation to begin to speculatively examine whether individual and institutional constraints are relevant to the performance of the system.